RabiaShaik/Concurrency/README.md

 check the comparison

+**PythonScript**:

+1. I managed to do the same in python script also using filecmp method in python.
+2. This will retrieve files parallel and compare them.
+If there is any mismatch it will report.

 **Another Try**

 1. Tried in python initially but since it is not my comfortable language to start with it was bit of a struggle.